Ramya Hebbalaguppe

 3. Surabhi Nath → Doctoral student at the Max Planck School of Cognition and the MPI for Biological Cybernetics

-4. Goirik Chakrabarty → Doctoral student (fall'24), University Göttingen Sinz lab
+4. Goirik Chakrabarty → Doctoral student, University Göttingen

 5. Jatin Prakash → Doctoral student at New York University